SwiftGGTeam/the-swift-programming-language-in-chinese/TSPL.docc/ReferenceManual/Declarations.md

 For information about reference types, see <doc:ClassesAndStructures#Classes-Are-Reference-Types>.

-You can extend the behavior of a structure type with an extension declaration, as discussed in <doc:Declarations#Extension-Declaration>.
+You can extend the behavior of an actor type with an extension declaration, as discussed in <doc:Declarations#Extension-Declaration>.

 <!--